DuranDrop-Dev/wordle-nextjs/README.md

 Testing has not been intensive enough to squash out all bugs.
 If found they shall be published here.

-<li>When the user guess has 2 letters of the same kind, the game will mark both letters yellow when it should only mark one.
+<li>[FIXED] When the user guess has 2 letters of the same kind, the game will mark both letters yellow when it should only mark one.
 (Example: User Guess: TEETH, Wordle: EARTH) the game should only mark one of the E letters in TEETH yellow but it marks both of them yellow.</li>